Acuity Brands Stock Gives Every Indication Of Being Modestly Overvalued

 Companies with poor financial strength offer investors a high risk of permanent capital loss.
 To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
 Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
 Acuity Brands has a cash-to-debt ratio of 0.88, which which ranks in the middle range of the companies in Industrial Products industry.
 The overall financial strength of Acuity Brands is 7 out of 10, which indicates that the financial strength of Acuity Brands is fair.
 This is the debt and cash of Acuity Brands over the past years:

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Acuity Brands has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $3.3 billion and earnings of $6.4 a share.
 Its operating margin is 11.26%, which ranks better than 73% of the companies in Industrial Products industry.
-Overall, GuruFocus ranks the profitability of Acuity Brands at 8 out of 10, which indicates strong profitability.
+Overall, the profitability of Acuity Brands is ranked 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of Acuity Brands over the past years:

 Growth is probably the most important factor in the valuation of a company.
 GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
 A faster growing company creates more value for shareholders, especially if the growth is profitable.
 The 3-year average annual revenue growth of Acuity Brands is 1.2%, which ranks in the middle range of the companies in Industrial Products industry.
 The 3-year average EBITDA growth rate is -6.3%, which ranks worse than 71% of the companies in Industrial Products industry.

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
+One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, Acuity Brands's ROIC was 11.39, while its WACC came in at 10.75.
+If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
+During the past 12 months, Acuity Brands's ROIC is 11.39 while its WACC came in at 10.75.
 The historical ROIC vs WACC comparison of Acuity Brands is shown below: